ScorpionBytes/h3-cli/guides/auto-inject-creds.md

 * **The Runner must be active in order to auto-inject credentials.** If the Runner is not active, the credentials will not be injected.
 * **The Runner that auto-injects credentials does not have to be the same Runner that launches NodeZero.**
   Any Runner can auto-inject credentials into any pentest.
 For example, a Runner can auto-inject credentials into an external pentest, even though external pentests are not launched by Runners (external pentests are launched automatically in the H3 cloud).

   This independence between (1) launching NodeZero, and (2) auto-injecting credentials, gives you some flexibility in how you manage your Runners and credentials.
 * **Multiple auto-injected credentials** can be added to the same pentest configuration.
 Similarly, the same auto-injected credential can be added to multiple pentest configurations.
 * **You can store multiple auto-injected credentials across multiple Runners in your environment.** H3 keeps track of which Runners have access to which credentials, in order to notify the correct Runner to auto-inject the credential when the pentest starts.
+* ❗ **Do NOT store the same auto-injected credential on multiple Runners.** A new AES-256 key is created each time `h3 create-auto-injected-credential` is invoked.
+Once you create the same auto-injected credential on a second Runner, the encrypted secret stored on the first Runner will no longer be valid and will fail to be decrypted and injected.

+  > An auto-injected credential is "the same" as another if all non-secret input fields are identical (key_type, user, ip, aws_access_key_id)

 ## Listing and deleting auto-injected credentials